kai-niemi/data-loader/README.md

 YAML configuration.
 The `.output/import.sql` file contains `IMPORT INTO` SQL statements in topological order inferred from the table relationships.

-    cat .output/import.sql
+### Importing CSV Files

-If you run volt in the http mode, you can have CockroachDB consume the CSV files using either `IMPORT` or `COPY`:
+When you run volt with the http mode enabled, CockroachDB can consume the CSV files using either `IMPORT` or `COPY`:

     java -jar target/volt.jar --http

-Import all the CSVs in the correct order:
+Import all the CSVs using `IMPORT INTO`:

     cockroach sql --insecure --host=localhost --database volt < .output/import.sql